bologer/anycomment.io/readme.txt

 **Enhancements:**

 - Changed cache directory directory from `wp-content/uploads/cache/anycomment` to `wp-content/cache/anycomment`
-- Plugin interface is not translated to Ukrainian, more to come
+- Plugin interface is now translated to Ukrainian, more to come
 - Main plugin character was updated in admin dashboard and for users without avatar
 - Added ability to replace spam words with custom character, e.g. "world:#" would make comment "Hello world" as "Hello #####", #340
 - Added ability to specify custom directory to save files with URL where they would served, #163